 Florida legislators with ties to Academica have helped pave the way for charter schools in the state.
 Hialeah Rep. Manny Diaz and former Miami Rep. Eric Fresen, both Republicans, sat in the legislature while they received salaries from entities related to Academica.
-Tresen, the brother-in-law of Academica founder and CEO Fernando Zulueta, and Diaz worked together on legislation that favored the charter sector while denying any personal benefit.
-The sector while denying any personal benefit.
+Fresen, the brother-in-law of Academica founder and CEO Fernando Zulueta, and Diaz worked together on legislation that favored the charter sector while denying any personal benefit.